 An intangible item is appearing in the balance sheet of A Ltd. at Rs.
 10 lakhs as on 1-4-2003.
 The item was acquired for Rs.
 10 lakhs on April 1, 1990 and was available for use from that date.
 The enterprise has been following an accounting policy of not amortising the item.
-Applying paragraph 63, the enterprise determines that the item would have been amortised over a period of
+Applying paragraph 63, the enterprise determines that the item would have been amortised over a period of 10 years from the date when the item was available for use i.e., April 1, 1990.

 Since the amortisation period determined by applying paragraph 63 has already expired as on 1-4-2003, the carrying amount of the intangible item of Rs.
-10 lakhs would be required to be eliminated with a corresponding adjustment to the opening balance of revenue reserves as on 1-4-2003.
+10 lakhs would be required to be eliminated with a corresponding adjustment to the opening balance of

-Illustration 2 -Intangible Item is being amortised and the amortisation period determined under paragraph 63 has expired.
+Illustration 2 - Intangible Item is being amortised and the amortisation period determined under paragraph 63 has expired.